muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

-Haas.. the name sounds familiar.
-Isn't u some kind of hot shot bro?
-How can u eff this simplest observation up?

-*2020-4-16 20:30:0*

----

 That is actually incorrect.
 Democracy has been strengthening around the world.
 To see that clearly, let's look at the data, the Polity data set.